Home / Use Cases / Professions / Crypto Leadership

 Audit your exposure

-We scan 1,000+ data broker and people-search sites for your name, phone, email, and all known addresses.
+We scan the web — data brokers, AI services, public records — for your name, phone, email, and all known addresses.
 You'll see which sites publish your home location and how accessible that information is to anyone searching your name after a conference talk or podcast appearance.

 2